 END

-And the definition of your stored procedure goes between this BEGIN and END Block.
+The definition of the stored procedure is enclosed between the BEGIN and END blocks.

 stored procedure exploerer